-The Arts Centre, arguably Christchurch’s most treasured Catergory 1 heritage building, suffered extensive damage during the 2010-2011 Canterbury Earthquakes.
+The Christchurch Arts Centre, arguably Christchurch’s most treasured Category 1 heritage building, suffered extensive damage during the 2010-2011 Canterbury Earthquakes.

-The seven year, $290m restoration program of the distinctive and compelling Gothic Revival building is one of the largest heritage restoration projects in the world.
+The seven-year, $290m restoration programme of the distinctive and compelling Gothic Revival building is one of the largest heritage restoration projects in the world.

-Terra Lana is extremely proud to be the insulation of choice for such a culturally, historically and architecturally significant project where only the best will do.
+Terra Lana is extremely proud to be chosen as the insulation of choice for such a culturally, historically and architecturally significant project where only the best will do.
 To preserve the building, it is important to keep the timber as dry as possible.
-This is where wool insulation has an advantage with it’s (unique?) capacity to breathe and absorb atmospheric moisture, and so minimising the likelihood of dampness.
+This is where wool insulation has an advantage with it’s (unique?) capacity to breathe and absorb atmospheric moisture, thus minimising the likelihood of dampness.

-Warren & Mahoney architect, Craig Fitzgerald had this to say “Terra Lana wool insulation fits all of the criteria required for the Arts Centre rebuild: Long lasting, high quality, natural, environmentally friendly, locally produced, and with low combustibility, the product offered flexibility and easy installation for a complex project.”
+Warren & Mahoney architect, Craig Fitzgerald had this to say: “Terra Lana wool insulation fits all of the criteria required for the Arts Centre rebuild: Long-lasting, high quality, natural, environmentally friendly, locally produced, and with low combustibility.
+The product offers flexibility and easy installation for a complex project.”